 One of the things I was most excited about while planning our trip to the Philippines was the chance to go diving again.
-I completed my open water course this January and had done no diving since.
-That meant I had four dives logged in my book, all of which were part of the course.
+I completed my open water course this January and have not been diving once since.
+That meant I had four dives logged in my book, all of which were part of the open water course.

-The Philippines is known for having some very good dive sites and I was really looking forward to getting in the water.
-It’s not however the cheapest hobby so Kirsty told me I was only allowed to go diving twice… Reading reviews I had settled on Malapascua island and Moal Boal the last two places on our trip.
+The Philippines is known for having some of the best dive sites in the world and I was really looking forward to getting in the water.
+Unfortunately diving isn’t the cheapest hobby so Kirsty told me I was only allowed to go diving twice… Reading reviews I settled on Malapascua island and Moal Boal, the last two locations on our trip.

 The next morning we met at 7am, had a quick briefing mainly explaining how he had renamed all the dive sites to include his name, set up our equipment and headed out on the boat.

-My dive companions included two chaps in their twenties who by the way they spoke had dived a lot all over the world and a couple living in Singapore who I overheard mention they had over sixty dives logged each other a number of years.
+My dive companions included two chaps in their twenties who had a lot of diving experience all over the world and a couple living in Singapore who I overheard mention they had over sixty dives logged each over a number of years.
 I was very much the novice on this trip.

 The first dive began with a backwards role entry about 4 feet high, my first such entry.
 No problems there, it’s nicer entering the water head first.
 We descended down to around 10 meters in very clear water before swimming away from the boat towards ‘Bobbys Wall’ a gorgeous coral wall that immediately outdid anything I had seen on Koh Tao.
 What I wasn’t expecting however was the current, Bobby had mentioned very briefly there is sometimes a very small current but this was different.

-I stayed close to the wall to try and avoid getting caught too much but it was still very strong.
+I stayed close to the wall to try and avoid getting swept away but it was still very strong.
 As the dive progressed the current frequently changed, one moment we would all be drifting uncontrollably and the next fighting against it and barely moving.
 There were up and down currents to contend with too.
 At some points I would be floating along upside down and had no way to control it.

 Despite checking my depth gauge during the dive it didn’t occur to me that I had exceeded my 18 metre limit by nearly 10 metres.
 All round it had been quite an exciting but challenging dive and the next one Bobby had planned sounded even harder.